2022rahul/Finger-Count-Using-Hand-Tracking/README.md

 Finger counting based on open-cv and hand tracking in real time.
 The Library used :
-" OpenCV "
+OpenCV
-"*"Medipipe (MediaPipe is a cross-platform framework for building multimodal applied machine learning pipelines.)
+Medipipe (MediaPipe is a cross-platform framework for building multimodal applied machine learning pipelines.)

 ML pipeline
 MediaPipe Hands utilizes an ML pipeline consisting of multiple models working together: A palm detection model that operates on the full image and returns an oriented hand bounding box.
 A hand landmark model that operates on the cropped image region defined by the palm detector and returns high-fidelity 3D hand keypoints.
 This strategy is similar to that employed in our MediaPipe Face Mesh solution, which uses a face detector together with a face landmark model.